1964 East Pakistan riots: Khulna

 Abdus Sabur Khan addressed three more meetings at Rampal.
 Leaflets were distributed, warning of terrible riots in Pakistan and annihilation of the Hindus.
 The Hindus were warned to leave Pakistan immediately.
 At Loppur Bazar, he addressed another gathering, where he said that he would make shoes out of Hindu skin, torn from their back.
-Once the violence escalated, Khan became occupied with the marriage of his niece.
+Once the violence escalated, Khan became occupied with the marriage of his niece and refused every plea to intervene to end the violence.
 The marriage was attended by Abdul Monem Khan (the Governor of East Pakistan) and Kazi Abdul Kader (member of the National Assembly and East Pakistani Minister of Food and Agriculture).
-Arabinda Bhattacharyya, a reputed pleader of Khulna, repeatedly rang Khan for taking necessary action, but every time he excused himself by citing his unavailability due his niece's marriage.

 Dhaka

 On 13 January, a meeting was held at the Dhaka stadium regarding the Hazratbal incident.
 On 14 and 15 January, Hindu passengers in the mail trains arriving at Dhaka from Chittagong and Sirajganj was asked to get down at Tongi and Tejgaon.
 Those who refused to get down were slaughtered.
 On 15 January, a Muslim mob arrived at 20 Nawabpur Road, entered the house and struck off the head of the priest and desecrated the images of Radha Krishna.
 Four male members of the house were killed.
 The Das Studio on Nawabpur Road was looted and burnt to ashes.

-On the night of 15 January, the Hindu houses of Nagarkhanpur were attacked and looted.
+On the night of 15 January, Hindu homes in Nagarkhanpur were attacked and looted.
 On 15 January, the Ramakrishna Mission at Tikatuli was burnt.
 Three buildings, seven huts, one temple, one charitable hospital, one library and one students' hostel were completely destroyed.
 Two Hindus were stabbed to death.
 After the Hazratbal incident, the Hindu students hostel of East Pakistan University of Engineering and Technology were pelted with stones every night.
 The Muslim students owing allegiance to the Jamaat-e-Islami began to call the Hindu students Indian spies.